History of Helen Mirren in Timeline

 In 2004, Helen Mirren was named Naturist of the Year by British Naturism.

-In 2005, Helen Mirren played Queen Elizabeth I in a television serial, earning an Emmy Award and a Golden Globe Award.
+In 2005, Helen Mirren played Queen Elizabeth I in the television serial Elizabeth I, for which she received an Emmy Award and a Golden Globe Award.

 2006: Starred in The Queen

-In 2006, Helen Mirren starred in "The Queen", winning an Academy Award for Best Actress.
+In 2006, Helen Mirren starred in "The Queen" directed by Stephen Frears, for which she won an Academy Award for Best Actress.

 In 2006, Helen Mirren stated that she was never a member of any political party.

-In 2007, Helen Mirren publicly claimed that director Michael Winner had treated her "like a piece of meat" at a casting call in 1964, leading to a response from Winner.
+In 2007, Helen Mirren claimed that Michael Winner had treated her "like a piece of meat" at a casting call in 1964.

-In a 2008 interview with GQ, Helen Mirren revealed she was date raped as a student and had used cocaine at parties until the 1980s, stopping after learning Klaus Barbie profited from dealing it.
+In a 2008 interview with GQ, Helen Mirren revealed she was date raped as a student and had used cocaine at parties until the 1980s, stopping after learning about Klaus Barbie's involvement in cocaine dealing.

 January 2009: Top 10 British Actresses